neilenns/clearancelab/DEVELOPMENT.md

 | `TURBO_TOKEN` | Token to grant access to the remote cache. |

 > [!IMPORTANT]
-> If new environment variables are added to the code, they must be added to the dependency list in [`turbo.json`](./turbo.json) or the relevant `turbo.json` file for the project.
-Otherwise, they will not be available to the tasks when run.
+> If you add new environment variables in the code, also add them to the dependency list in the root [`turbo.json`](./turbo.json), or to the project-specific `turbo.json`.
+Otherwise, those variables will not be available when tasks run.

 ### Production